One on One Skype lessons now available

 My name is Brennan Galley and I was the Canadian Technical Sales Manager for inMusic Canada.
 I tour Canada coast to coast and show musicians how to use innovative instruments, DJ and music production equipment.
 One of the companies I represent is Akai Professional, and a product I toured with is the Timbre Wolf.

 Akai Timbre Wolf Review

-The Timbre Wolf from Akai Professional is an Analogue Synthesizer.
-It has an onboard step sequencer that can live record your performance.
+The Timbre Wolf from Akai Professional is an analogue synthesizer with an onboard step sequencer that can record your performance live.
 The Timbre Wolf is all synth.
-The Tom Cat and the Rhythm Wolf also from Akai, work in the same fashion but offer up drum sounds.
-The Rhythm Wolf and the Timbre Wolf share the same synth oscillator.
-Tom Cat is a straight up drum machine.
+The Tom Cat and the Rhythm Wolf, also from Akai, work in the same fashion but offer up drum sounds.
+The Rhythm Wolf and the Timbre Wolf share the same synth oscillator, and Tom Cat is a straight up drum machine.

 Timbre Wolf – Mono Mode

-The Timbre Wolf has four identical oscillators on it.
-Each one has it’s own controls that can be adjusted to find the sound you want.
-When the Timbre Wolf is in mono mode you can select one sound at a time by pushing select at the bottom of each channel.
+The Timbre Wolf has four identical oscillators on it, each one with its own controls that can be adjusted to find the sound you want.
+When the Timbre Wolf is in Mono mode you can select one sound at a time by pushing ‘select’ at the bottom of each channel.
 This will give you four different tones that are instantly recallable.

 In this video I demonstrate how to toggle through each oscillator.

 Timbre Wolf – Poly Mode

-Poly Mode will cycle through each oscillator with every key played.
-In Poly mode you can voice four note chords.
-Each note will utilize its own oscillator channel.
-By using the pitch controls use can also set it up to have single keys toggle and voice multiple notes.
+Poly mode will cycle through each oscillator with every key played.
+In Poly mode you can voice four-note chords, with each note utilizing its own oscillator channel.
+By using the pitch controls you can also set it up to have single keys toggle and voice multiple notes.

-In this video I demonstrate how the Timbre wolf cycle through the different oscillators.
+In this video I demonstrate how the Timbre Wolf cycles through the different oscillators.

 Timbre Wolf – Unison Mode

 When you switch to Unison mode you will voice all four analogue oscillators simultaneously.
-It will voice one single note at a time, and behave like a mono synth, but utilizes four oscillators while doing so.
+It will voice one single note at a time and behave like a mono synth, but will utilize four oscillators while doing so.
 By being able to layer and adjust each oscillator you can dial up some pretty unique sounds.